mkollaro/taskrunner/README.md

 Don't forget to make the cleanups independent of the runs, otherwise this won't work.

+### Signal handling

+If you terminate the run using `ctrl-c` (also known as *SIGINT*), it will go straight to the cleanups.
+Sending the termination signal again will stop it completely.
+This works for the *SIGTERM* signal too.

 ### The name of a task